-Once you have a backup in place, in the event your device gets hijacked, you can simply restore everything from backup in the matter of minutes.
+Once you have a backup in place, in the event your device gets hijacked, you can simply restore everything from the backup in a matter of minutes.

-Usually, you should be creating a backup of your computer and data in the regular basis, in case of hardware failure or data corruption.
+Usually, you should be creating a backup of your computer and data in a regular basis, in case of hardware failure or data corruption.

-Another thing you should do is to create a backup to an external hard drive, and disconnect the portable storage and put it away.
+Another thing you should do is to create a backup to an external hard drive, disconnect the portable storage, and put it away.